FaCuZ/laravel-theme/README.md

 	</script>', $dependencies);
 ~~~

-Render styles and scripts in your blade layout.
+Render styles and scripts in your blade layout:

 ~~~php
 // Without container